 FAQ

-Can I contribute if SEEDS’ Statement of Faith does not reflect my beliefs?
+Can I contribute if SEEDS2’ Statement of Faith does not reflect my beliefs?

 Absolutely.
 But please read our Statement of Faith carefully so you are fully aware of where we’re coming from.